 Something else the German doctor said is that a key reason she returned to Peru was to help people have a more integrative experience of ayahuasca.
 She commented that the mind of the tradition Peruvian is very different from that of a European or “Western” person.
 For this reason she felt many of them were not equipped to handle the kind of experiences that may come up for a “Westerner”, and for this reason a person can end up leaving in a worse state than what they arrived in.

 I have only briefly touched on each of the above subjects, hardly doing any of them justice.
 But I trust this is enough food for thought that people interested in exploring ayahuasca can at least be mindful of the bigger picture of what they might be getting themselves into.
 I could add that much of what I have written here about ayahuasca applies in more or less a similar way to other mind-altering substances, to what the main-stream paradigm refers to as drugs.
-Cannabis, DMT, LSA, Ecstasy, and alcohol.
+Cannabis, DMT, LSD, Ecstasy, and alcohol.
 To name a few.

 It is possible to go on a cosmic journey with ayahuasca in a clean way, but that’s not as common—or guaranteed—as many of those interested in ayahuasca might assume.
 Not as far as I can tell.
-From my perspective, and great many westerners simply don’t have the necessary skills of perception and inter-dimensional expertise to really navigate the spiritual realms cleanly and lucidly.
-Add to that the possibility many (perhaps the majority) indigenous shamans don’t necessarily have the the moral foundation for them to do it cleanly either.
+From my perspective, a great many westerners simply don’t have the necessary skills of perception and inter-dimensional expertise to really navigate the spiritual realms cleanly and lucidly.
+Add to that the possibility many (perhaps the majority of) indigenous shamans don’t necessarily have the the moral foundation for them to do it cleanly either.
 These two things combined makes it all rather tricky territory to enter into and deal with.
 Just the other day I met a therapist from California who partook in two ayahuasca ceremonies whilst in Panama.
 He felt he got something from it—something worthwhile and positive—but he also picked up a significant amount of funk (to put it simply).
 Entities and dense energy.
 He could feel the impact of these entities, but wasn’t clear whether he was just tired, or emotionally out-of-sorts, or what.

 I know ayahuasca can have some very positive benefits for people, most especially people who don’t otherwise have a deep spiritual experience of their own true nature.
 If a person does have that degree of self-realisation, ayahuasca would be of little use to them.
 For me it was a curiosity, something I’d been intrigued to experience for about 15 years before I eventually found myself in the jungles of Peru.
 Pretty much every time I drank ayahuasca during that jungle visit I ended up in the same “inner space”, which I am familiar with through spiritual practice and self-realisation.
 The Absolute Void from which all Forms of Life emerge and pass away.
 Be they physical forms, thought-forms, psychic forms, visions, etc..

 I had the very visceral recognition everything—absolutely every-thing—is created through conceptualisation (for lack of a better word) in what might be loosely referred to as a vast cosmic mind.
 Every idea, belief, -ism, perception, experience, concept, etc., originates from the potent void of That Mind.
 It’s all dreamed up—so to speak—and the only Reality truly and ultimately worth knowing is the Knower.
 The Dreamer of the Dream.
 So what Mother Ayahuasca showed me was what I had previously seen, but it was now confirmed in a very powerful and all consuming way.
-Jonathan literally ceased to exist.
+“Jonathan” literally ceased to exist.
 He who sat at the Shaman’s feet and drank a very thick potent brew of vile tasty syrup vanished.
 That line of history was gone.
-What remained was just the witness, the Knower, the Dreamer… surrounded by complete darkness with nothing around.
+What remained was just the witness, the Knower, the Dreamer… surrounded by complete darkness, with nothing around.
 Not a sinister shadowy kind of darkness, but a very potent and alive kind of darkness.
 What I might liken to the darkness inside a cosmic womb.

-So from my own experience with ayahuasca I walked away with that confirmation, and with some first hand experience of the world of ayahuasca, the culture from which it was born, a cross-section of people involved with it, etcetera.
+So from my own experience with ayahuasca, I walked away with that confirmation, and with some first hand experience of the world of ayahuasca, the culture from which it was born, a cross-section of people involved with it, etcetera.
 I feel that was, from a worldly perspective, the more important aspect of why I was drawn to work with ayahuasca.
 So that I could share with people certain perspectives on it, garnered from first-hand experience.

 A few days after writing the above article, I read this: American found dead after taking ayahuasca — it touches on the physical safety issues that may come into play during ayahuasca usage.